St David's Day in St Davids, Pembrokeshire

 The parade follows a short closed-road route along the High Street from Oriel Y Parc Visitor Centre and Café to Cross Square and back.
 Cross Square is the best viewing spot, as the parade circles the square providing lots of photo opportunities.

-The 2025 St David’s Day Annual Dragon Parade takes place on Saturday 1st March at 2:00pm and is free to join.
-Keep an eye on the Oriel Y Parc Facebook page as they often run craft-making workshops in the lead-up to the parade to help with creating your dragons.
+Keep an eye on the Oriel Y Parc Facebook page too, as they often run craft-making workshops in the lead-up to the parade to help with creating your dragons, making giant daffodils, dragon wings, and dragon headdresses.

 The Annual Dragon Parade in St Davids